Remek-P/DonateNearby/README.md

   * front page - done;
   * Login/register - done;
   * Multistep form is cooking - please set the resolution to 1900 x 962.
-* Support statistics - currently static element;
+* Support statistics - if no data added by the user, showing fixed number for demo purpose;
+* Zorganizuj zbiórkę functionality - under construction;

 ### Shout out to Grzegorz Kowalski - the course mentor.